ositaka/design-code-tips-v2/src/pages/code/2020-05-11-how-to-customize-your-wp-admin-with-admincss-and-use-css-to-print-a-pdf.md

 }
 ```

-> If you pay attention to the likes 136-145, you'll spot a fade-in transition on each page transition ;)
+> If you pay attention to the likes 136-145, you will spot a fade-in transition on each page transition ;)

 You can use the **`.role-shop_manager`** selector to customize the `/wp-admin`.

-For a last snippet I've got here an advanced example in how your own `admin.css` file it might be your best friend for literally "printing" the wp-admin dashboard.
+file might be your best friend for literally "printing" the wp-admin dashboard.
 This code is actually the continuity of the last snippet.
-In this example, this is helpful if the shop manager whants to **print the shop "Overview" analytics**.
+In this example, this is helpful if the shop manager wants to **print the shop "Overview" analytics page**.

 ```css
 /* Print "Overview" from Analytics */